 Post-Ph.D.
 Research Grants are awarded to individuals holding a Ph.D. or equivalent degree to support individual research projects.
 The program contributes to the Foundation's overall mission to support basic research in anthropology and to ensure that the discipline continues to be a source of vibrant and significant work that furthers our understanding of humanity's cultural and biological origins, development, and variation.
 The Foundation supports research that demonstrates a clear link to anthropological theory and debates, and promises to make a solid contribution to advancing these ideas.
 There is no preference for any methodology, research location, or subfield.
 The Foundation particularly welcomes proposals that employ a comparative perspective, can generate innovative approaches or ideas, and/or integrate two or more subfields.

 The maximum amount of the Post-Ph.D.
 Research Grant is US $20,000.
 Please note: the Foundation has suspended the Osmundsen Initiative supplement.

 Grants are for research expenses.
 Applicants can apply regardless of institutional affiliation, country of residence, or nationality.
 There is no time limit on the duration of the grant and funding may be requested to cover distinct research phases (for example, two summers) if this is part of the research design.
 Application deadlines are May 1 and November 1.
 Final decisions are made six months later.

-Applicants must submit their applications using the Foundation's online application submission procedure as well as send printed copies to the Foundation by regular mail.
+Applicants must submit their applications using the Foundation's online application submission procedure.

 For more detailed information on program requirements, application procedures, and review criteria, please refer to the links below: